786mrnoor/web-development-notes/js/fundamentals/hoisting.md

 ✔ **`var` is hoisted but initialized as `undefined`.**
 ✔ **`let` & `const` are hoisted but in TDZ, causing a ReferenceError if accessed before declaration.**
 ✔ **Function declarations are fully hoisted, but function expressions are not.**

-🚀 Would you like a real-world example or a Markdown version for GitHub?